oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ## Authorized use of Subject Token
 The authorization server in trust domain A SHOULD perform client authentication and verify that the client in trust domain A is authorized to present the token used as a subject_token in the token exchange flow before issuing an authorization grant.
 By doing so, it minimizes the risk of an attacker making a lateral move by using a stolen token from trust domain A to obtain an authorization grant with which to authenticate to an authorization server in trust domain B and request an access token for a resource server in trust domain B.

+## Replay of Authorization Grant
+The authorization grant obtained from the Token Exchange process is a bearer token.
+If an attacker obtains an authorization grant issued to a client in trust domain A, it could replay it to an authorization server in trust domain B to obtain an access token.
+Implementations SHOULD evaluate this risk and deploy appropriate mitigations based on their threat model and deployment environment.
+Mitigations include, but are not limited to:

+* Issuing short-lived authorization grants to minimize the window of exposure.
+* Limiting authorization grants to a single use to prevent repeated replay.
+* Requiring client authentication to ensure the client presenting the grant is known to the authorization server in trust domain B.

+Authorization servers in trust domain B MAY enforce these mitigations.

+Implementations and profiles of this specification MAY define additional mitigations tailored to specific use cases and operational contexts.

 --- back

 # Use cases